campbe13/docker-ecq2020/container-lab-exercises/lab2/README.md

     You will see the MySQL version number, as well as a handy warning.

-         mysql: [Warning] Using a password on the command line interface can be insecure. mysql  Ver 14.14 Distrib 5.7.19, for Linux (x86_64) using  EditLine wrapper
+          mysql: [Warning] Using a password on the command line interface can be insecure. mysql  Ver 8.0.24 for Linux on x86_64 (MySQL Community Server - GPL)

 5. You can also use `docker exec` to connect to a new shell process inside an already-running container.
 Executing the command below will give you an interactive shell (`sh`) inside your MySQL container.